 - Kathy Christopher, Executive Director of Student Support Services

 - Westley Goodman, Executive Director of Operations

 - Mary Beth Rogers, Executive Director of Business Services

 - Angela Harrison, Administrator of Technology

 - Colleen Mayes, Transportation Director

-- Wendy Osterman, District Data & Assessment Coordinator
+- Wendy Osterman, Administrator of Data Structure & Analysis

 - Staci Puzio, Director of Student Growth and Well-Being